Grants in Asian American Research

 You will be asked to provide:

-• An abstract of up to 250 words
+• A title and an abstract of up to 250 words

-• Statement of project (as pdf; 750 words max, with filename: lastname_firstname_statement.pdf) Please include last name, first name at the top of the page.
-Please identify specific outcomes that the funding will make possible and include a timeline for the project.
+• Statement of project (as pdf; 750 words max.
+The word count includes notes and appendixes but does not include references.
+Filename: lastname_firstname_statement.pdf) Please include last name, first name at the top of the page, identify specific outcomes that the funding will make possible, and include a timeline for the project.
 If there are any co-PI’s or other collaborators, please include that information in the statement.

-• Letter of support from a faculty member (as pdf, with filename: lastname_firstname_letter.pdf).
+• Letter of support from a faculty member (as pdf, with filename: lastname_firstname_letter.pdf, or if the letter writer prefers, they can email it to aarc@berkeley.edu).
 The letter should address the following points:

-• How does this proposed project help advance the student's masters or doctoral research?
+• How does this proposed project help advance the student's research?

 • Is the student making good academic progress?